ernesto-sun/ConfiConfigPHP/README.md

 Because it is boring to set up a configuration at each specific web-server for each of my clients.

-Because it is boring to look up if it's own configuration of each of my PHP-projects done somehow somewhere different each time.
+Because it is boring to look up its own configuration of each of my PHP-projects done somehow somewhere different each time.